 The national reckoning on racial inequality, brought about by nationwide protests over the deaths of George Floyd, Breonna Taylor, Ahmaud Arbery and many more, has effectively re-energized the Black Lives Matter movement with a markedly higher level of support from non-Black citizens than ever before.
 As such, Mark Anthony Neal, an African-American Studies scholar at Duke University, told The New York Times that this moment feels like a "rupture."

 "The stakes are a little different," he told the newspaper.
 "Many African-Africans, Black Americans, feel as though this is the first time in a long time that they have been heard in a way across the culture.
 I think Juneteenth feels a little different now.
 It's an opportunity for folks to kind catch their breath about what has been this incredible pace of change and shifting that we've seen over the last couple of weeks."

-As Pharrell Williams put it in Virginia earlier this week, "This is a chance for our government, our corporations, our cities to all stand in solidarity with their African American brothers and sisters.
+As Pharrell Williams put it in Virginia, "This is a chance for our government, our corporations, our cities to all stand in solidarity with their African American brothers and sisters.
 This year, Juneteenth will look like no other Juneteenth before it."